This policy applies to applications to begin study at the University of Leeds in the academic year 2021-22.

 Parental/guardian consent forms must be submitted before a place can be confirmed.

-UKVI guidance states that, under Tier 4 (General), students must be 16 or over.
-Accordingly, the University cannot assign a CAS for anyone under 16 and those reliant on a Tier 4 (General) visa must be aged 16 or over in order to be considered for sponsorship.
+UKVI guidance states that, for a Student visa, students must be 16 or over.
+Accordingly, the University cannot assign a CAS for anyone under 16 and those reliant on a Student visa must be aged 16 or over in order to be considered for sponsorship.

 The University may ask applicants to declare a relevant unspent criminal conviction as part of the process of accepting an offer which is made.
 The University does not require this at application stage unless and/or until an offer is made which the applicant wishes to accept.